-If a student rides a bike to school, student should provide a padlock and always lock his/her bike in the bike compound.
+If a student rides a bike to school, he/she should provide a padlock and always lock the bike in the bike compound.
 Bikes should be registered and licensed for student protection.
-Bikes should always be walked across campus.
-Failure to follow this guideline may result in losing the privilege of bringing your bike to school.
-Be safe!
-Use all the best safety rules learned in school.
-Students attending school on a junior high school campus are not permitted to drive a motor vehicle to school.
-Skateboards, roller blades, and scooters may not be ridden on any Chandler Public School campus before, during, or after the school day.
-Schools are not responsible for loss, theft, or damage of personal possessions.
+Bikes must be walked across campus at all times.
+Failure to do so may result the student losing the privilege of riding his/her bike to school.
+Please remember the importance of bicycle safety, and follow the established rules at all times.

+Students attending junior high school are not permitted to drive a motor vehicle on campus.
+Roller blades and scooters are not permitted on any of the Chandler Unified School District's campuses before, during, or after the school day.
+Please Note: Schools are not responsible for lost, stolen or damaged personal possessions.